ecalder6/azure-gaming/README.md

 **This software comes with no warranty of any kind**.
 USE AT YOUR OWN RISK!
 If you encounter an issue, please submit it on GitHub.

 ## How Do I Stream Games?
 Your Azure VM and your local machine are connected through ZeroTier VPN.
-You can stream games through this connection using Steam In-Home streaming or a thrid-party streaming software.
+You can stream games through this connection using Steam In-Home streaming or a third-party streaming software.

 ## Pricing
 You can pick between 2 kinds of VM: standard and low priority.
 A low priority VM is around **60%** cheaper than a standard VM.
-The downside is that a low priority VM can be shutdown at anytime.
+The downside is that a low priority VM can be shutdown at any time.

 Use the calculators below to estimate your price.
 They are prepopulated with a virtual machine and an hour worth of bandwidth at 30 Mbits/second.
 Note that you should add around $5/month for a managed disk.
 See the [Q & A](#q--a) for more.
 * [Standard](https://azure.com/e/5c47bbdea31840139ed20d3c6765a4c5)